Benefits of Hiring Outside of the Agriculture Industry

 These hires are more likely to fit right in and are less likely to be rejected by members of your team who are more resistant to outsiders and change.

 If a particular experience is actually required, keep it.
-If it’s more of a preference, and even a strong one at that, distinguish it from hard requirements so that potential candidates don’t turn around thinking that they’ll automatically be ruled out on the basis of not having the experience.
+If it’s more of a preference, and even a strong one at that, leave it out of your job posting so that potential candidates don’t rule themselves out.

 When you’re hiring to fill a position, you don’t want to waste hiring resources and time on applications that just don’t fit the bill.
 Take the time to carefully curate your job postings so that you are attracting the kind of candidate that you actually want to work with, instead of just throwing the post out there and hoping for the best.

-Investing this time upfront saves you time and resources down the line in dealing with applicants that you just aren’t interested in, while candidates that would have been a good fit were just never attracted to your job posting to begin with and apply elsewhere.
+Investing this time upfront saves you time and resources down the line in dealing with applicants that you just aren’t interested in, while candidates that would have been a good fit were just never attracted to your job posting to begin with.

-You might have to do a little extra work to dazzle recruits outside of the agriculture industry to join your workforce.
-Consider employee perks, your company culture, work-life balance and other factors that would attract (or scare off) people who aren’t familiar with your kind of workplace.
+You might have to do a little extra work to attract recruits outside of the agriculture industry to join your workforce.
+Consider your employee perks, company culture, work-life balance, and other factors that would attract (or scare off) people who aren’t familiar with your kind of workplace.

 Concluding Thoughts

-When you are resistant to change, you end up putting yourself in a rigid box and miss out on opportunities for growth.
-Sticking with the safe option in your agriculture executive search might seem smarter when you don’t feel like you can afford much risk, but can actually be counterproductive.
+When you are resistant to change, you end up putting yourself in a rigid box, missing out on opportunities for growth.
+Sticking with the safe option when hiring for your farm or ag business might seem like the smarter choice, but can actually be counterproductive.